 The deeper roots of this matter [in terms of Kaballah, the mystical teachings of Torah]. is contained in an understanding of the upper spiritual realms (the upper Partzufim), namely, in the dimensions known as "Atik" and "Arikh."
 The Sages teach that "There is no "left" side [corresponding to the feminine] in Atik." meaning that there are no traces of the absolute feminine in this dimension.
 Rather, any of the feminine (Nukva) in that dimension is found on a very obscure level, called "achor b'achor" (lit. "back-to-back"), and it is only within the "masculine" (duchra), meaning that it is the "feminine within masculine."
 Nukva d'duchra.
-At this level, the Nukvalfeminine does not correspond to the Heavenly sphere known as "Malchus" (royalty) which corresponds to total femininity, but to the Heavenly sphere known as "Yesod" (foundation, which corresponds to the masculine).
-The absolute level of Nukval feminine only exists in the spiritual realm of the "lower" Partzufim.
+At this level, the Nukva/feminine does not correspond to the Heavenly sphere known as "Yesod" (foundation, which corresponds to the masculine).
+The absolute level of Nukva/feminine only exists in the spiritual realm of the "lower" Partzufim.